-S. 660 would entitle the University of Alaska to select up to 500,000 acres of certain federal land in or adjacent to Alaska as a federal grant.
+S. 744 would entitle the University of Alaska to select up to 500,000 acres of certain federal land in or adjacent to Alaska as a federal grant.
 In exchange for the first 250,000 acres, the university would convey to the Secretary of the Interior certain university land within the boundaries of national parks and wildlife refuges.
 The university's selection of the second 250,000 acres of federal land would be contingent on the state of Alaska granting an equal amount of state land to the university.

-CBO estimates that enacting this bill would increase direct spending by about \$8 million a year over the 1999-2007 period.
-S. 660 contains no intergovernmental mandates as defined in the Unfunded Mandates Reform Act of 1995 (UMRA), but it could lead to a redistribution of resources among various state, local, and tribal entities in Alaska.
+CBO estimates that enacting this bill would reduce offsetting receipts and thus increase direct spending by about \$5 million a year beginning in fiscal year 2001, or a total of about \$45 million over the 2001-2009 period.
+S. 744 contains no intergovernmental mandates as defined in the Unfunded Mandates Reform Act (UMRA), but it could lead to a redistribution of resources among various state, local, and tribal entities in Alaska.
 This bill would impose no new private-sector mandates as defined in UMRA.